 "Sure Daddy," Holly said proudly, "I can make a neat strawberry pie, I think, if we have enough smilax and potato flour for the crust."

 "You actually liked something that I cooked?"
 Holly asked, astonished.

 "A few things," Will admitted.
 "Your pies are almost as good as Aunt Ruthie's cakes."

 The Land of the Lost and all of its characters are copyrighted by Sid and Marty Krofft and Krofft Productions.
 No harm or infringement of copyright was intended by this story.
 The story was written for fun only, and the author received no remuneration for her work.
-The story is copyright 2000 by anonymous.
+The story is copyright 2000 by Jeanne Grunert.